candidgiggles/kmitchellphoto.github.io/session-info/index.md

 img3: /img/Website Galleries/Events/Lauren&Co-12.jpg
 post3: Candid Giggles Photography offers event photography coverage for events up to 4 hours.
 Every detail will be captured- from the cake to the smiling faces of your guests.
 The perfect way to remember your special event is with a custom photo book, which is included in two of the three packages offered.
 link3: /event-photography/

+title4: Memory Year Book
+img4: /img/Website Galleries/Events/Lauren&Co-12.jpg
+post4: A special package for 8th graders and high school seniors.
+Let me do the shutter snapping while you enjoy your son or daughter’s most memorable events of the school year.
+A “memory year book” is perfect for busy parents who want to save time, receive high quality images, and be captured in the memory as well.
+link4: /memory-year-book/
 ---